dotnet/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

     | 3 | - accepts IEnumerable <br> - does not accept collection of  types not deriving from `JsonNode` <br> - no checks in runtime <br> - IntelliSense | - a lot of additional methods <br> - does not accept a collection of different types | gives less possibilities than {1,2}, but requiers no additional checks |

 * Implicit operators for `JsonString`, `JsonBoolean` and `JsonNumber` as an additional feature.
-* `Sort` not implemented for `JsonArray`, beacuse there is no right way to compare `JsonObject`s.
-If user wants to sort `JsonArray` of `JsonNumber`s, `JsonBooleans`s or `JsonStrings` he/she now needs to do the following: convert `JsonArray` to regular array (by iterating through all elements), calling sort (and converting back to `JsonArray` if needed).
+* `Sort` not implemented for `JsonArray`, beacuse there is no right way to compare `JsonObjects`.
+If a user wants to sort a `JsonArray` of `JsonNumbers`, `JsonBooleans` or `JsonStrings` they now needs to do the following: convert the `JsonArray` to a regular array (by iterating through all elements), call sort (and convert back to `JsonArray` if needed).
 * No support for duplicates of property names.
-Possibly, adding an option for user to choose from: "first value", "last value", or throw-on-duplicate.
+Possibly, adding an option for theuser to choose from: "first value", "last value", or throw-on-duplicate.
 * No support for escaped characters when creating `JsonNumber` from string.
 * Transformation API:
     * `DeepCopy` method in JsonElement allowing to change JsonElement into JsonNode recursively transforming all of the elements
     * `AsJsonElement` method in JsonNode allowing to change JsonNode into JsonElement with IsImmutable property set to false
     * `IsImmutable` property informing if JsonElement is keeping JsonDocument or JsonNode underneath
-    * `Parse(string)` in JsonNode to be able to parse Json string right into JsonNode if user knows he/she wants mutable version
+    * `Parse(string)` in JsonNode to be able to parse a Json string right into JsonNode if the user knows they wants mutable version
     * `DeepCopy` in JsonNode to make a copy of the whole tree
     * `GetNode` and TryGetNode in JsonNode allowing to retrieve it from JsonElement
     * `WriteTo(Utf8JsonWriter)` in JsonNode for writing a JsonNode to a Utf8JsonWriter without having to go through JsonElement